Lang Tong

 E-Mail: ltong@ece.cornell.edu

-Lang Tong joined Cornell University in 1998 where he is now the Irwin and Joan Jacobs Professor in Engineering.
-Prior to joining Cornell University, he was on faculty at the West Virginia University and the University of Connecticut.
-He was also the 2001 Cor Wit Visiting Professor at the Delft University of Technology.
+Lang Tong joined Cornell University in 1998 where he is now the Irwin and Joan Jacobs Professor in Engineering and the Cornell site director of the Power Systems Engineering Research Center (PSerc). .
 He received the B.E. degree from Tsinghua University, Beijing, P.R.
 China in 1985, and PhD degree in EE from the University of Notre Dame, Notre Dame, Indiana in 1991.
 He was a Postdoctoral Research Affiliate at the Information Systems Laboratory, Stanford University in 1991.

 Honors and Awards